Koboo/item-protocoler/README.md

 * `WrapperPlayServerSetSlot`
 * `WrapperPlayServerWindowItems`

-These are the only packets that are sent from the server-to-client.
-In the scenario it is currently assumed that the client does not create any `ItemStack`s via `GameMode.CREATIVE`.
+These are the only `ItemStack`-related packets that are sent from the server-to-client.
+In the current scenario it is assumed that the client does not create any `ItemStack` objects through `GameMode.CREATIVE`.
 This would require that further client-to-server packets would have to be intercepted via `PacketAdapter`.

 ## Dependencies